-Guardian, one of the nation’s largest insurance companies, now offers whole life insurance for people living with HIV.
+Guardian, one of the nation’s largest insurance companies, now offers both term and whole life insurance for people living with HIV.

 There are a lot of uncertainties in life, and life insurance is one way you can be prepared.
 Life insurance, whether term or whole life, helps protect the people who depend on you for financial support after you pass away.